djjudas21/photodb-perl/SCHEMA.md

 ## TONER

+Table to catalog paper toners that can be used during the printing process

 | COLUMN_NAME     | COLUMN_TYPE | COLUMN_COMMENT                      |
 |-----------------|-------------|-------------------------------------|
 | toner_id        | int(11)     | Unique ID of the toner              |